How to Register an Arkansas LLC

 If you’re ready to officially form your LLC, the next step is to file a Certificate of Organization for Limited Liability Company with the Arkansas Secretary of State.
 To complete the form, you’ll need to include the following:

-It costs $45 to file a Certificate of Organization online, or $50 to submit it in person or through the mail.
+You can submit your formation papers online, by mail or in person.
 If you choose to mail in your form, you can send it to:

 Secretary of State